 The girls are back!

-Nicola Coughlan, who stars as Clare on the hit show, tweeted her excitement on Tuesday:
+Nicola Coughlan, who stars as Clare on the hit show, tweeted her excitement on the trailer's release:

 “Series 2 is so magic, I’m so proud of it and so excited I’m not able,” said Coughlan in later tweet.

 In the trailer, we see the girls - and the wee English fella James - continuing their hijinx in Derry, all set against the backdrop of The Troubles era of the 1990s.